 I’m not alone in this, of course, but I really felt like I was in those days.
 And, as always, somebody got there way ahead of me.
 George F. Kennan, diplomat and intellectual, writing about southern California in the 1950s, talked about the “utter dependence on the costly, uneconomical gadget called the automobile for practically every process of life from birth through shopping, education, work and recreation, even courtship, to the final function of burial.
 What disturbs me most is man’s abject dependence on this means of transportation and on the complicated processes that make it possible.”

 Here’s more on the subject; a piece I wrote for the D.C.
-City Paper, but actually forgot to submit.
+City Paper, a paper I sold a few pieces to when I first got to town.
+This one I actually forgot to submit.
 It was sometime in the early 1990s:

 Cars and cities aren’t a good mix.
 The city constricts the cars, puts them through exasperating parking maneuvers, and forces them to mince around in second gear.
 The cars retaliate with noise, smoke, filth and certain death for anyone who stands in their way.
 They cover the city with a noxious cloud, stretch it into an ungovernable size, carry potential taxpayers to homes in suburbs, and lead us into oil wars to slake their thirst.
 Bernard Rudolphsky, author of Streets for People, contends that they have turned the American streets into the “Entrails of the city.
 Constipation,” he continues, (is) just one of their chronic ailments.”

 Cars have won all of the battles that have been fought over urban primacy, and they guard their turf as jealously as Balkan warlords.
 There is no social plan or program that you can discuss that excludes the motoring class from the table.
 Anything that might restrict the free flow of automobiles, even for a couple of minutes, will be voted down.
 This means that the class whose interest are most inimical to the city is the very one running it.